Twitter Files: Topics

-In his prelude, Taibbi states that the Files tell a "Frankenstein tale of a human-built mechanism" – "one of the world's largest and most influential social media platforms" – "grown out [of] the control of its designer".
-Taibbi writes that these documents as well as the assessment of "multiple current and former high-level executives" demonstrate how, although external requests for moderation from both political parties were received and honored, an overwhelmingly left-wing employee base at Twitter facilitated a left-leaning bias.
+In his prelude, Taibbi stated that the files told a "Frankenstein tale of a human-built mechanism"—"one of the world's largest and most influential social media platforms"—"grown out [of] the control of its designer".
+Taibbi wrote that these documents, as well as the assessment of "multiple current and former high-level executives", demonstrate how, although external requests for moderation from both political parties were received and honored, an overwhelmingly left-wing employee base at Twitter facilitated a left-leaning bias.

-The first installment included content related to Twitter's moderation process regarding a New York Post article on the Hunter Biden laptop controversy.
+The first installment included content related to Twitter's moderation process regarding a New York Post article on the Hunter Biden laptop story.
 The second installment addressed what Musk and others have described as the shadow banning of some users.
-The third installment highlighted events within Twitter leading to Donald Trump's suspension from Twitter.
+The third installment highlighted events within Twitter leading to President Donald Trump's suspension from Twitter.
 The fourth installment covered how Twitter employees reacted to the January 6 United States Capitol attack and the conflict within Twitter on how to moderate tweets and users supporting the attack.
 The fifth installment covered how Twitter employees influenced the decision to ban Trump from the platform.
 The sixth installment described how the FBI contacted Twitter to suggest that action be taken against several accounts for allegedly spreading election disinformation.
 The seventh installment showed Twitter's interaction with the intelligence community around the New York Post story on Hunter Biden's laptop.
 The eighth installment showed the Twitter Site Integrity Team whitelisted accounts from United States Central Command (CENTCOM) used to run online influence campaigns in other countries.